Find the perfect color

 There are two types of blending:

-- Repainting part of (within) a panel (blending within a panel): When the damage is located away from the edge of a panel (were the area being sprayed with basecoat is NOT next to an adjacent panel), follow ‘To Blend’ instructions below.
+• Repainting part of (within) a panel (blending within a panel): When the damage is located away from the edge of a panel (where the area being sprayed with basecoat is NOT next to an adjacent panel), follow ‘To Blend’ instructions below.

-Clear Coat Application (if you purchased clear coat – highly recommended): Before spraying your panel, spray clearcoat on a test surface to practice and to test application.
+Clear coat Application (if you purchased clear coat – highly recommended): Before spraying your panel, spray clear coat on a test surface to practice and to test application.
 After proper prep (see above) apply 2 light coats of clear coat, then 1 med (wet) coat.
 Wait 10 minutes between coats.
 Spray 8-10 inches away from paint surface in a sweeping motion, overlapping each stroke.
 Each coat should look wet and glossy, but not so thick that clear coat starts running – only light-medium coats!!
 If recoating is necessary, perform within 1 hour of original spraying, or wait 3 days.
-Clear coat may appear to be slightly yellow or hazy until it is fully cured (1-2 days).
-Light texture or orange peel may be lightly wet- or dry-sanded out with 1500/2000 grit paper & reapplied with clear coat after a minimum 10-20 minute wait (clear coat should feel dry).
-Wait 30 days before polishing (using polishing compound) and/or waxing.
-Clear coating can be difficult to apply; you might try practicing?
+Clear coat may appear to be slightly yellow or hazy until it is fully cured (30 days).
+Light texture or orange peel may be lightly wet or dry sanded out with 1500/2000 grit paper & reapplied with clear coat after a minimum 60-minute wait (clear coat should feel dry).
+Wait 30 days before polishing (using polishing compound or sanding with 3000 grit) and/or waxing.
+Finish sheen may not initially look as ‘shiny’ as factory clear coat – you need to polish (in 30 days) in order to achieve higher shine – Clear coating can be difficult to apply; you might try practicing?

 COLOR MATCHING ISSUES